 surface like someone tossed it in the drink yesterday.
 Gold and silver are

-very stable elements and can be found on the periodic table.
+very stable elements, found on the periodic table.
 They are happy

 to remain gold and silver for thousands of years without changing one iota,